jbodah/jbodah/README.md

 My name is Josh.
 I've been working as a SWE for the last decade mostly focussed on backend infrastructure and foundational work.
 I currently work for Stripe where I am focussed on improving the scalability, reliability, efficiency, and operational excellence of their 12k+ node MongoDB fleet.

 I have a T-shaped skillset:
 * My depth is in Ruby, Golang, Erlang/Elixir, backend services, and [CP-style](https://www.linkedin.com/pulse/exploring-cap-theorem-trade-offs-different-types-databases-roshan/) databases.
+I am particularly experienced with working on reliability, scaling, and performance initiatives pertaining to large-scale distributed systems.
 * Below is a complete list of technologies which I've used and maintained in production (in no particular order):
   * Front-end technologies (React, Angular, Backbone, SASS)
   * Serving infrastructure (httpd, nginx, envoy, consul, Docker, Kubernetes, daemontools)
-  * Cloud tooling and services (AWS, statsd, Honeycomb, Prometheus, Splunk)
+  * Cloud tooling and services (AWS, statsd, Honeycomb, Prometheus, Grafana, Splunk)
   * CP-style databases (MySQL/MariaDB, MongoDB, Postgres)
   * NoSQL databases (Redis, Cassandra)
   * Data processing frameworks (Temporal, Hadoop)